HSLUDEM/DEM_Documentation/docs/source/modelling_method/gen_conv_techs/heat_pump.rst

 where temperatures are in kelvin and refer to the condenser (output) and evaporator (source) sides of the heat pump.

+This efficiency is then different for newly installed HPs than for the existing ones.
+Usually the existing HPs profit from being in more modern buildings, which yields lower heating water temperatures and thereby higher efficiencies, but their efficiency is reduced by the age of the existing heat pumps, which have lower device-level efficiencies, and by the fact that new buildings have a higher share of DHW, which is hotter than heating water.

 References
 ^^^^^^^^^^^